OUTA research: E-tag take-up dismal

 The results give a clear indication that SANRAL has once again fabricated their e-tag sales to more than double what they are.

 “Based on a statistically sound sample size, OUTA’s research shows that only 15% of freeway users are tagged and 9% of vehicles counted off the freeway were tagged.
-Obviously, it is the freeway-user count that matters in this exercise, but the off-freeway count helps to corroborate our findings,” says Wayne Duvenage, the chairperson of OUTA.
+Obviously, it is the freeway-user count that matters in this exercise, but the off-freeway count helps to corroborate our findings,” says Wayne Duvenage, the chairperson of the Opposition to Urban Tolling Alliance (OUTA).
 One would expect non-freeway tag rate to be lower as there will be around 33% of vehicles in Gauteng that do not touch the freeways.

 Extrapolating these percentages to the total number of unique vehicles using the Gauteng freeways per month (estimated by SANRAL at around 2,3 million), we calculate a maximum number of e-tags in use to be around 350,000.
 Even if one pushed the e-tag penetration rate to 20%, the number of e-tags in use will be no more that 450,000, which is around half the number of tag sales recently espoused by SANRAL.